Palme School

 Why there is a New Year's Eve lookalike - Old New Year's Eve

 The fact is that the new Soviet authorities made decisions drastically, without consulting anyone.
 They did not take into account that the majority of the people lived according to the church calendar and were bound to Christian holidays.
 And Russian church did not begin to accept innovations of Bolsheviks and has remained to live on Julian calendar.
-That is their calendars continued to diverge on 13 days.
+That is calendars continued to diverge on 13 days.

 And the main stumbling block was the winter holidays - Christmas for the faithful, and New Year's Eve for the secular population.